 Looking to add some greenery to an otherwise drab space?
 Artificial grass is an excellent addition to balconies, patios, and rooftops to give you a bare-foot-friendly space.
 Here's a guide on how to DIY turf installation at home on hard surfaces!

-2. Measure & Cut.
+Use a sharp utility knife to cut the artificial grass to size.
 We'd recommend unrolling and cutting your turf to size before carrying it through your home for ease.
-Turf is fairly heavy, so make sure you have a few people to assist.
+Artificial turf is fairly heavy, so make sure you have a few people to assist.
 Remember to double-check your measurements multiple times before cutting!

-5. Lay Artificial Grass and Connect Seams.
 If you have more than one piece of grass, you'll have to seam the two pieces together.
 Do your research when it comes to the glue you use.
 You want to use glue that doesn't expand and still secures the seams.
 Be very careful when applying the glue.
 If applied incorrectly glue can damage your floors.
-Make sure you are not violating any HOA rules when applying your adhesive.
+Also, make sure you are not violating any HOA rules when applying your adhesive.

 *If your space is not enclosed, we'd always recommend securing the grass with one of these methods.*